moises-diaz/moises-diaz/README.md

 <h1 align="center">Hi 👋, I'm Moises Diaz</h1>
-<h3 align="center">A passionate Software Developer graduated from Conestoga College.
+<h3 align="center"> A passionate Software Developer graduated from Conestoga College.
 I consider myself someone that enjoys challenges, puzzles, trivias, etc. I love to learn a bit about anything every single day that I am alive, and when I say anything I mean about new technologies, devices, coding, ChatGTP, and upcoming videogames.
 I like to code a lot, but I like even more playing League of Legends!
-(Pssst, that is because I am a Challenger)</h3>
+(Pssst, that's because I am Challenger) </h3>

   ---